-Intro to Mental Disorders Clinical
+Introduction to Mental Disorders Clinical

-PT 071L will allow the introductory applications of hands-on patient care in the area of psychological and mental health to individuals at the forensic clinical sites relate to the Psychiatric Technician profession.
-The causes, prevention, and treatment of mental, emotional and behavioral disorders will be examined by providing practice in interpersonal skills, self-understanding, problem solving, communication, and the use of rehabilitation methods in providing patient care.
+PT 071L will allow the introductory applications of hands-on patient care in the area of psychological and mental health to individuals at the forensic clinical sites related to the Psychiatric Technician profession.
+The causes, prevention and treatment of mental, emotional and behavioral disorders will be examined by providing practice in interpersonal skills, self-understanding, problem solving, communication, and the use of rehabilitation methods in providing patient care.
 Students will be expected to travel to clinical sites.

-PT 072 Mental Disorders (4.5)
+PT 072 Mental Disorders

-Prerequisite(s): PT 071, PT 071L
+Class Hours: 81 Lecture Prerequisite(s): PT 071 Corequisite(s): PT 072L

-Corequisite(s): PT 072L, and VNPT 083